arquillian/arquillian-extension-persistence/README.md

 This example is taken from **integration tests** written for this project, so feel free to have a closer look.

 But it's that easy!
 And there's more to come!

+### How to reach us out?

+If you have any questions or would like to file feature request or bug report (hope not!) please have a look at [the ways how you can get in touch with us](http://arquillian.org/community/).